We utilize active ownership strategies to encourage companies to pursue a path toward a net zero emissions future.

-Our Engagement Strategy (2020)
+Our Strategy (2023)

-As investors who hold shares of publicly traded companies, we believe we have a unique ability to influence corporate leadership to embrace its role as a significant part of the solution to the climate crisis.
-We encourage companies to aggressively pursue a path toward a carbon-neutral future by asking them to:
+As investors who hold shares of publicly traded securities, we believe we have a unique ability to influence corporate leadership to advance solutions to the climate crisis.
+We encourage companies to pursue a path toward a net zero emissions future by asking them to:

 Many corporations are members of lobbying groups and trade associations that have hindered progress on climate change.
 We believe a vocal corporate constituency in support of effective climate policy is crucial for achieving needed GHG emissions cuts across the economy.

 Company-specific action to mitigate climate change can be cost-effective, as demonstrated by the return on investment companies receive from energy efficiency projects and the competitive price companies are now paying for renewable energy.